Fair Community Detection and Structure Learning in Heterogeneous Graphical Models: Fair Structure Learning in Graphical Models

-In Algorithm~\ref{Alg:general}, \ref{step:q} dominates the computational complexity in each iteration of ADMM \citep{cai2015robust,amini2018semidefinite}.
-In fact, an exact implementation of this subproblem of optimization requires a full SVD, whose computational complexity is $O(p^3)$.
-When $p$ is as large as hundreds of thousands, the full SVD is computationally impractical.
-An open question is how to facilitate the implementation, or whether there exists a surrogate that is computationally inexpensive.
-A possible remedy is to apply an iterative approximation method in each iteration of ADMM, the full SVD is replaced by a partial SVD where only the leading eigenvalues and eigenvectors are computed.
-Although this type of method may get stuck in local minimizers, given the fact that SDP implementation can be viewed as a preprocessing before K-means clustering, such a low-rank iterative method might be helpful.
-It is worth mentioning that when the number of communities $K$ is known, the computational complexity of ADMM is much smaller than $O(p^3)$; see Remark \ref{rem:compl} for further discussion.
+In Algorithm~\ref{Alg:general}, Step~\ref{step:q} dominates the computational complexity in each iteration of ADMM \citep{cai2015robust,amini2018semidefinite}.
+In fact, an exact implementation of this optimization subproblem requires a full SVD, whose computational complexity is $O(p^3)$.
+When $p$ is as large as hundreds of thousands, the full SVD becomes computationally impractical.
+To facilitate implementation, one may apply an iterative approximation method in each iteration of ADMM, where the full SVD is replaced by a partial SVD.
+Although this type of method may converge to a local minimizer, since the SDP implementation can be viewed as a preprocessing step before $K$-means clustering, such a local minimum approximation can still be helpful.
+It is worth mentioning that when the number of communities $K$ is known, the computational complexity of ADMM can be much smaller than $O(p^3)$; see Remark~\ref{rem:compl} for further discussion.